On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Theoretical Antenna Models

 \section{Performance Analysis with Theoretical Antenna Models}

 3-D holographic MIMO performance is evaluated using three channel models: Clarke, Kronecker, and 3GPP.
-As illustrated in Figure~\ref{clarke_kronecker_3gpp}, the Clarke model provides the most fundamental description, where the wireless channel is constructed from rich multipath components generated by isotropic point scatterers, and both the transmit and receive antennas are assumed to be ideal and omnidirectional.
-Building upon this, the Kronecker model incorporates practical antenna characteristics by accounting for mutual coupling, radiation efficiency, and pattern distortion, thereby extending the Clarke model to more realistic array environments.
+These models are intentionally employed in a hierarchical manner, ranging from an idealized theoretical baseline to progressively more realistic antenna and propagation representations.
+As illustrated in Figure~\ref{clarke_kronecker_3gpp}, the Clarke model provides the most fundamental description, where the wireless channel is constructed from rich multipath components generated by isotropic point scatterers, and both the transmit and receive antennas are assumed to be ideal and omnidirectional.drec Building upon this, the Kronecker model incorporates practical antenna characteristics by accounting for mutual coupling, radiation efficiency, and pattern distortion, thereby extending the Clarke model to more realistic array environments.
 The 3GPP model further advances the modeling framework by introducing clustered scattering based on ray optics and explicitly capturing angular spread, multipath fading, and path loss, which together reflect propagation conditions typically encountered in cellular networks.